We are not accepting new families for adoption services in Pakistan due to the increasingly long wait time to receive placement of a child.

 Considering Adopting from Pakistan?

-For persons of Pakistani decent, adopting from Pakistan should be considered.
-The children placed usually newborn who were abandoned shortly after birth.
+For persons of Pakistani descent, adopting from Pakistan should be considered.
+The children placed are usually newborns who were abandoned shortly after birth.
 Since the UAA has been approved, we have successfully guided many families through the guardianship process in Pakistan.
 Families should expect to complete the process and bring the child home in about one year to fifteen months.
 Families must travel and one parent would stay in the country for up to four or five months to be granted guardian and complete the visa process.
 If you would like to know more about the program, e-mail us or call us at 516-747-2204.
 New Beginnings’ Program Coordinator for Pakistan is Mohammed Osman.
 If you have questions about the process in Pakistan, he can be reached at 646-515-4902.

 As with all adoptions, the process starts with the home study.
 Once the home study is completed, we will file the I-600A, the USCIS request for Advance Processing.
 After receiving the USCIS approval, the family would now travel to Pakistan.
 Many of our families use the Edhi Foundation.
 Other orphanages will be considered on a case by case basis.
 The orphanage will identify a child for consideration.
 Some background information on the child should be provided at this time.
 In addition, the family will take the child for a medical examination.
 If the family wants to go forward with guardianship, the orphanage would give them custody of the child.
 Next, you will file for guardianship with the court.
 The court process will take about two months.
-Many families select to have one spouse stay with the child over this time.
+Many families have one spouse stay with the child over this time.
 Once the final order from the court is issued, we will process a visa request for the child.
 This takes up to three months for approval.
 Then the visa is issued and you and the child return to the U.S. Because you have been issued guardianship of the child, you will need to finalize the adoption in court here.
 Lastly, you will file for citizenship for the child.

 Who Does What?